zerodha/nithinkamath.me/content/blog/cheerful-pessimist.md

 author: nithin
 link: https://twitter.com/Nithin0dha/status/1595336085177262081
 post_type: tweet
-description: "Is there such a thing as a cheerful pessimist?...
+description: "Is there such a thing as a cheerful pessimist?..."
 ---

 "Is there such a thing as a cheerful pessimist?
 That’s what I am."